anlnrd/anlnrd/README.md

 ### Hi there 👋

+My name's Anthony and I'm a self-taught web developer based in the north of France.
+I'm currently looking for a job and I don't mind relocating.
+Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/anthony-lienard/).

 <!--
 **anlnrd/anlnrd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.